Mayan (band): History

 On 6 September 2013, Nuclear Blast released a press statement that confirmed that Laura Macrì and Henning Basse, who were guest and tour members for the first album, have become full-time members.

 In October 2013, Isaac Delahaye left Mayan to focus on other projects.

 On 16 December, the band announced Merel Bechtold as Delahaye's successor for the upcoming two release shows of new album in late January 2014.
 After these shows, she was made a permanent member.

 In 2015, Rob van der Loo left the band to focus on Epica and an upcoming new project.
 Roel Käller took his place as the bassist.
 Next to that, George Oosthoek (ex-Orphanage) joined the band as growling vocalist.
 On 21 June 2017, it was announced that Marcela Bovio, former singer of Stream of Passion and a regular collaborator of the band since 2013, was now a full-time member.

 Vocalist Henning Basse departed the band on July 31, 2018, citing scheduling conflicts, while remaining a recurring guest.
 Adam Denlinger, who started touring with a band in 2017, became the new clean vocalist.

-On 27 July 2018, MaYaN announced the third album "Dhyana", which was released on 21 September 2018.
+On 27 July 2018, MaYaN announced the third album, Dhyana, which was released on 21 September 2018.

-On 16 July 2022, MaYaN announced their tenth anniversary show, which will take place on 8 September 2022 in Eindhoven.
+On 16 July 2022, MaYaN announced their tenth-anniversary show, which took place on 8 September 2022 in Eindhoven.